 INTERPOL is an international organisation that facilitates global police cooperation and crime control.
-Headquartered in Lyon, France, it has seven Regional Bureaus worldwide and a National Central Bureau in all 194 member states, making it the world's largest police organization [71].
-This international organisation has its
+Headquartered in Lyon, France, it has seven Regional Bureaus worldwide and a National Central Bureau in all 194 member states, making it the world's largest police organization [70].
+This international organisation has a branch in Cameroon, in Yaounde, known as the National Central Bureau.
+Cameroon has been a member of INTERPOL since the 4th day of September 1961 [71].
+This bureau serves as a focal point for all INTERPOL activities.

 The institution facilitates cooperation between member states by providing investigative support, expertise, and training of law enforcement officers.
-It focuses on three major areas of transnational crimes: terrorism, cybercrime, and organized crimes.
-Its broad mandate covers virtually every kind of crime, including child pornography and copyright infringement.
-The agency also facilitates cooperation among national law enforcement institutions through a profound criminal database and communications system called the I-24/7 [73]
+It focuses on three significant areas of transnational crimes: terrorism, cybercrime, and organized crimes.
+Its broad mandate covers virtually every kind of crime.
+The agency also facilitates cooperation among national law enforcement institutions through a profound criminal database and communications system called the I-24/7 [72].

-Contrary to popular belief, INTERPOL in itself is not a law enforcement agency but rather an institution which is created to help nations in a collaborative manner fight against crimes of international nature.
-In fact, the Agency ensures and promotes the widest possible mutual assistance between all national police authorities within the limit of the law existing in the different countries [74].
+Contrary to popular belief, INTERPOL is not a law enforcement agency but rather an institution created to help nations share resources, collaborate, and fight against crimes of international nature.
+In fact, the Agency ensures and promotes the widest possible mutual assistance between all national police authorities within the limits of the law in each country [73].

-Interpol engages investigations through its alert system and issues international arrest warrants for the apprehension of fugitive criminals on behalf of a requesting state.
-Interpol "Notices" are international requests for cooperation or alerts allowing police in member countries to share critical crime-related information [75].
+Interpol investigates through its alert system and issues international arrest warrants for apprehending fugitive criminals on behalf of a requesting state.
+Interpol "Notices" are international requests for cooperation or alerts allowing police in member countries to share critical crime-related information [74].
 The "Red Notice" indicates that the persons concerned are wanted by national jurisdictions for prosecution or to serve a sentence based on an arrest warrant or court decision.
-The fugitive in the case of Federal Republic of Nigeria v.
-Mr. Olugbeniga Adebisi [76] was investigated and arrested by Interpol on his way to Nigeria after escaping from the United States of America.
+It was through the "red notice" that a fugitive in the case of the Federal Republic of Nigeria v.
+Mr. Olugbeniga Adebisi [75] was investigated and arrested by Interpol on his way to Nigeria after escaping from the United States of America.